ESIPFed/data-help-desk/docs/content/working_with_data.md

     - Promoting and adopting
    sound data management practices within the team ensures data integrity and facilitates the integration and analysis of data from various sources or team members.
-This can include:
+This can include
-        - **Data Quality Control:** Implementing shared strategies for checking data accuracy and completeness as it is collected and entered.
+    -  - **Data Quality Control:** Implementing shared strategies for checking data accuracy and completeness as it is collected and entered.
         - **Metadata Creation:** Establishing guidelines for creating consistent and comprehensive metadata to document the data.